MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/trigger-background-task-from-app.md

 Learn how to use the [ApplicationTrigger](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Background.ApplicationTrigger) to activate a background task from within your app.

+For an example of how to create an Application trigger, see this [example](https://github.com/Microsoft/Windows-universal-samples/blob/v2.0.0/Samples/BackgroundTask/cs/BackgroundTask/Scenario5_ApplicationTriggerTask.xaml.cs).

 This topic assumes that you have a background task that you want to activate from your application.
 If you don't already have a background task, there is a sample background task at [BackgroundActivity.cs](https://github.com/Microsoft/Windows-universal-samples/blob/master/Samples/BackgroundActivation/cs/BackgroundActivity.cs).
 Or, follow the steps in [Create and register an out-of-process background task](create-and-register-a-background-task.md) to create one.

 ## Why use an application trigger